aliabdari/Crawling-with-Selenium/README.md

 or
 username = driver.find_element_by_name('username')
 ```
+#### Notice
-we can acheive to xpath simply by using the inspect of our bowser.
-It seems that xpath is the most reliable way to achieve an element fast.<br/>
+We can achieve to XPath by merely using the inspect of our bowser.
+It seems that XPath is the most reliable way to achieve an element fast.<br/>
 Notice to do not use find_element_by_... functions and find_elements_by_... instead of each other incorrectly.

-For more explanations, you can use [link](https://selenium-python.readthedocs.io/locating-elements.html)
+#### For more explanations, you can use the [link](https://selenium-python.readthedocs.io/locating-elements.html)